 Fairy Tale: Based of a Jewish-Russian folktale originally, about a woman murdered on the way to her wedding.
-Some tropers classify this as terrifying.
 Emily's backstory also bears tragic resemblances to the English folktale Mr. Fox (not to be confused with a later stop-motion animated film).

 Lord Barkis Bittern.
 Hey, a male one!
 Good for him.

 In different ways, both sets of parents, the reason they are arranging Victor and Victoria's marriage.
 The Everglots are after the Van Dorts' money since they have none of their own, while the Van Dorts see the marriage as their ticket to the high society that currently shuns them for earning, rather than inheriting, their wealth.

 The Grotesque: In some ways.
 Emily is nothing but skin and bones.
 She also has an eye that pops out and a worm living in her skull.
 Eww.
 But she remains ever gentle and kind.

 Ironically, Victoria was based a bit on Helena Bonham-Carter (Emily's voice actress) physically, as the character designer wanted to make sure she looked interesting and pretty enough enough opposite the exotic Emily, so he gave her Bonham Carter's face shape (particularly her chin and forehead).
 Burton originally wanted Bonham Carter to voice Victoria anyway, which might make this fact a relic of the straightforward use of the trope.
 Bonham Carter asked to play Emily instead, as she'd played Victoria-type characters in live action before when she was the character's age.